Print Options

 Students are admitted by application to the Department of Psychology to pursue courses of doctoral study that are formulated by the individual programs.
 Candidates for admission are expected to have some background in psychology as well as mathematics and statistics.

-The application process for admission and financial aid for the Psychology graduate program is administered through the Dean of Students Office in the Division of the Social Sciences.
+The application process for admission for the Psychology graduate program is administered through the Dean of Students Office in the Division of the Social Sciences.
 The application for admission, with instructions, deadlines and department-specific information, is available online at: http://apply-ssd.uchicago.edu/apply/

 General Requirements for Doctoral Students

-All doctoral students in the Department of Psychology must complete the common graduate curriculum.
-In addition, each student must complete the course requirements specified by one of the department’s specialized training and research programs.
+The doctoral curriculum includes courses taken to fulfill the common graduate curriculum, research requirements, pedagogical training, and other requirements set by the student's area of specialization.
 In exceptional cases, a student may design an individual sequence of courses.
 This sequence must be approved by the curriculum and student affairs committee before the student undertakes it.
 Completion of these course requirements is a prerequisite for Ph.D. candidacy.

 Common Graduate Curriculum